 #6 All FHA Home Loan Programs Are the Same

 In reality, approved FHA loan lenders have different programs and different lending criteria.
 FHA allows lenders and brokers to have a certain amount of flexibility in what they offer consumers.
+FHA has been generous with down payment assistance programs over the years.

 Some FHA lenders may be willing to take on more risk and will accept lower credit borrowers.
 Others may want only buyers with higher credit scores.
 It comes down to the risk the lender and its mortgage investors are willing to accept.